-Title : Antenna Electronics Environmental Control Conceptual Design Description Author: S. Sturgis Date : 06/01/2022 NRAO Doc. # : 020.30.60.00.00-DSN Version: B
+Title : Antenna Electronics Environmental Control Conceptual Design Description Author: S. Sturgis Date: 2024-03-14 NRAO Doc. #: 020.30.60.00.00-DSN Version: C

-Parameter Summary of Requirement Reference Cooling Capacity The EEC chiller shall have a minimum cooling capacity of 17.5kW.
-EEC0001 Temperature Stability Glycol subsystem shall maintain a temperature stability of +/-1 °C/hr (TBC) at each of the Antenna Electronics locations.
-EEC0002 Glycol temperature The glycol system shall maintain the glycol supply between 5 °C and 10 °C. EEC0003 Glycol Pump flow capacity The glycol pump shall be capable of pumping the required flow rates when the antenna is at the highest elevation (88 deg).
-The pump shall have a minimum flow capacity of TBD.
-EEC0004 МТВМ The subsystem shall have an MTBM of not less than 11905 hours.
-EEC0011 EMC/RFI Mitigation in Designs RFI/EMC requirements shall be compliant with and tested per the ngVLA System EMC/RFI Mitigation Requirements.
+EMC/RFI Mitigation in Designs RFI/EMC requirements shall be compliant with and tested per the ngVLA System EMC/RFI Mitigation Requirements.
 EEC1150 Leak Protection Any EEC equipment that can develop a leak of glycol shall have a way to collect or evacuate the liquid to prevent personnel injury or damage to other equipment EEC0717 Component Maintainability All component manufacturers shall support their equipment and have sufficient spare parts inventory for the design life of the instrument (30 years).
 EEC0560

-Table I: Key Glycol System Requirements.
+Table I: Key Glycol Requirements.